General Many-Body Perturbation Framework for Moir\'e Systems

-The correlation effects neglected in HF calculations are precisely those responsible for dynamical screening, which effectively reduces the bare Coulomb potential.
-As a result, HF approximations are typically biased to symmetry-breaking states, and its phase diagrams generally fail to reproduce experimental measurements quantitatively.
-Although several approaches, such as constrained random phase approximation (RPA) \cite{pollet-tbg-crpa-prb20,wehling-tbg-prb19,zhang-liu-tbg-prl22,truncated-apw-prb23,fqah-luxb-natmat25}, attempt to incorporate screening, they typically remain static and homogeneous across different Brillouin zones, leaving inhomogeneous and dynamical screening effects unaddressed.
-Nevertheless, HF predictions can be cross-validated by less biased techniques, including density matrix renormalization group \cite{zaletel-dmrg-prb20,bultinck-tbg-strain-prl21,kang-tbg-dmrg-prb20} and exact diagonalization \cite{regnault-tbg-ed,macdonald-tbg-ed-prl21,yu-R5GED-arxiv-2024}, which in certain cases have confirmed that the interacting ground states at partial integer fillings of magic-angle TBG are close to Slater determinants.
-However, these numerical methods are hampered by severe finite-size limitations arising from the exponential growth of Hilbert space, particularly when multiple bands must be considered.
-Analytical insights are available only for high-symmetry moir\'e systems in certain ideal limits, such as magic-angle TBG in the ``chiral limit'' \cite{origin-magic-angle-prl19} and neglecting kinetic energy \cite{zaletel-tbg-hf-prx20,Bernevig-tbg3-arxiv20,lian-tbg-iv-prb21}, where the strong-coupling regime maps onto a quantum Hall ferromagnetism problem, but such arguments cannot be generalized to more complex moir\'e systems.
+These remarkable discoveries have fostered the view that correlation effects are always essential in moir\'e systems.
+It is therefore striking that Hartree-Fock (HF) mean-field theory, which neglects dynamical fluctuations, often agrees well with experiments, especially at partial integer fillings.
+In magic-angle twisted bilayer graphene (MATBG), for example, HF has explained cascade transitions through non-rigid single-particle spectra \cite{Yazdani-cascade-nature20,Ilani-cascade-nature20,kang-cascade-tbg-prl21} and predicted isospin-polarized correlated insulators \cite{kang-tbg-prl19,xie-tbg-prl20,zaletel-tbg-hf-prx20,shang-nematic-prr21,Liu-magnetic-vp-tdbg-nc22,zhang-tbmg-prl22,Li-mao-tbmg-exp-nc22,liu-1storderTDBG-prx-2023,jpliu-tbghf-prb21,zhang-liu-tbg-prl22,efetov-nature19,young-tbg-science19,sharpe-science-19,efetov-nature20}.
+The correlation effects omitted in HF are those responsible for dynamical screening, which weakens the bare Coulomb interaction.
+Consequently, HF is typically biased to symmetry-breaking states, which generally fails to reproduce experimental measurements quantitatively.
+Methods such as constrained random phase approximation (RPA) \cite{pollet-tbg-crpa-prb20,wehling-tbg-prb19,zhang-liu-tbg-prl22,truncated-apw-prb23,fqah-luxb-natmat25} partially include screening, but typically only in a static way, missing its dynamical and full momentum-dependent character.
+Other beyond-mean-field techniques including density matrix renormalization group \cite{zaletel-dmrg-prb20,bultinck-tbg-strain-prl21,kang-tbg-dmrg-prb20}, exact diagonalization \cite{regnault-tbg-ed,macdonald-tbg-ed-prl21,yu-R5GED-prb-2025}, and quantum Monte Carlo \cite{hofmann-tbg_qmc-prx-2022,meng-tbg-qmc-cpl21,pan-meng-tbg-prl23,yuan-tbg_qmc-prx-2021,huang-tbg_qmc-natcomm-2025} are introduced to study correlated states in moir\'e systems.
+However, these methods face major limitations, including severe finite-size constraints when multiple bands are involved and sign problems for generic models or fillings.
+Analytical insights are available only for high-symmetry moir\'e models in certain ideal limits, such as MATBG in the ``chiral limit'' \cite{origin-magic-angle-prl19} and neglecting kinetic energy \cite{zaletel-tbg-hf-prx20,Bernevig-tbg3-arxiv20,lian-tbg-iv-prb21}, where the strong-coupling regime maps onto a quantum Hall ferromagnetism problem, but cannot be generalized to generic moir\'e systems.